Key facts about Wye

 The name Wye, recorded as 'Wi' in the Domesday Book, derives from the Anglo-Saxon word 'wih' meaning idol, or place of the heathen temple.

 Long before 1066 Wye was a royal manor and the centre of the Lathe and Hundred of Wye.
 As such, Wye functioned as one of the seven administrative and judicial districts in Kent between the 6th and 13th centuries.
 Lathes are unique to Kent, and the Lathe of Wye once covered and area of about 400 square miles between the Thames estuary around Faversham to the Sussex county boundary.

 The village of Wye now acts as a small rural service centre.
-The shops and facilities serve about 8,600 people (based on Wye Surgery's list of registered patients) who live in Wye, and neighbouring parishes.
-This helps to sustain small businesses and facilities, but has implications for traffic and parking, especially in the medieval streets, like Church Street above.
+The cluster of shops and facilities in the centre serve about 8,600 people (based on Wye Surgery's list of registered patients) who live in Wye, and neighbouring parishes.
+This cluster is walkable and helps to sustain small businesses and facilities, but it has implications for traffic and parking, especially in the medieval streets, like Church Street above.